neprune/todo/README.md

   help [<command>...]
     Show help.

+  assert well-formed-todos-only
+    Fails if there are TODOs that don't conform to the expected format.

   report terminal
     Returns a report in terminal output.

   report webpage [<flags>]
     Generates a static web page for the report.

-  assert no-bad-todos
-    Fails if there are TODOs that can't be parsed.
 ```